I left school 4 years ago and that is absolute craziness. I reflect on school quite a lot and here are my thoughts.

 I will never feel that intelligent again

 I did really quite well at school.
 Not tooting my own horn or anything but I did leave school with grades I am still happy with to this day.
 I was the girl in my English class who a lot of people wanted me to photocopy my notes etc to help them out and although I didn’t feel clever at the time and was just too busy worrying about exams, my grades show I wasn’t that stupid back then.
-I was so pleased on results day but since leaving school, I have realised I will never be as intelligent as I was on results day.
+I was so pleased with results day but since leaving school, I have realised I will never be as intelligent as I was on results day.

 My friendship group will probably never be as big again

-In school I had quite a few friends.
+In school, I had quite a few friends.
 I mean, I didn’t go out with all of them outside of school but we had our little group who I would call my friends.
 During secondary school, I also made a fair few friends from other schools and I would say I had a large group of friends throughout year 7 to year 11.
 Leaving school has taught me that I will never have that many friends again.
 It’s true that as you grow older, your friendship group gets smaller and there are so many people who we said to each other We won’t ever stop being friends, stay in contact!
 And do they?
 No. Do I?
 No.

 Bitchiness doesn’t end at school